IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 Setting up a `Marketplace account` and a `deployment key` is described in this [article](https://developers.redhat.com/articles/use-marketplace-add-cockroachdb-operator-openshift/).

-OpenShift CLI and [jq](https://stedolan.github.io/jq/download/) plugins are the other prerequisites required to run the Marketplace install script.
-OpenShift CLI comes with the CodeReady Container install.
+OpenShift CLI and [jq](https://stedolan.github.io/jq/download/) plugins are the other prerequisites to run the Marketplace install script.
+OpenShift CLI comes with the CodeReady Containers install.

-### Add CodeReady Container Cluster
+### Add CodeReady Containers Cluster

 Login as admin from the command window using the credentials from the `crc start` command.